gabesan21/trading-web3/openspec/changes/implement-uniswap-v4/design.md

 ### Goals
 - Implement functional V4 quote fetching using Quoter contract
 - Implement V4 swap execution using Universal Router
-- Maintain consistency with existing V3, 1Inch, and CowSwap integration patterns
+- **Create centralized DEX configuration system** for all DEX integrations
+- **Make V4 a required component** of the system (not optional)
+- Refactor existing DEX integrations (V3, 1Inch, CowSwap) to use centralized config
-- Support configurable V4 contract addresses for different networks
+- Support configurable contract addresses and parameters per network
-- Enable V4 in production scripts (check-rates, arbitrage)
+- Enable V4 in production scripts (check-rates, arbitrage) as a required provider

 ### Non-Goals
 - Custom hook development (use hookless pools initially)